 And it’s in remembering this that we can then proactively extend forgiveness.
 When we are accused, blamed, or disrespected unjustly, we can remember this is often fueled by blindness, fear, and immaturity.
 And while we don’t turn a blind eye or otherwise ignore these sins, we can still follow the example of Christ to forgive anyway – not holding their times of weakness against them.

 In the end, Christ reminds us that forgiveness does not always require the other person to fully understand their wrongdoings.
-Proactive forgiveness is the choice to extend grace and mercy to those who have hurt us even without realizing what they were doing.
+Proactive forgiveness is the decision to extend grace and mercy to those who have hurt us even without realizing what they were doing.

 Photo by Isaac Ordaz on Unsplash